Tessa Thompson: Personal life

-Thompson told Net-A-Porter in June 2018, that she was "attracted to men and also to women," adding that she wanted "everyone else to have that freedom and support that I have from my loved ones."
-She also stated that she and Janelle Monáe loved each other "deeply" and were so close that they "vibrate on the same frequency," but clarified that "if people want to speculate about what we are, that’s okay.
-It doesn’t bother me."
-She further noted that her family supports her sexuality, saying that "if I bring a woman home, [or] a man, we don’t even have to have the discussion."
-In November 2018, she later told The Independent that she was only speaking candidly, and didn't think use binary words to describe her identity, like the word bisexual, but added that she was "lucky to have a family where you can be whatever you want to be" while other people don't have that support system and can't love other people "in the way they wanna love [and] be who they wanna be."
+Thompson told Net-A-Porter in June 2018 that she was "attracted to men and also to women", adding that she wanted "everyone else to have that freedom and support that I have from my loved ones."
+She also stated that she and Janelle Monáe loved each other "deeply" and were so close that they "vibrate on the same frequency", but clarified that "if people want to speculate about what we are, that's okay.
+It doesn't bother me."
+She further noted that her family supports her sexuality, saying that "if I bring a woman home, [or] a man, we don't even have to have the discussion."
+In November 2018, she later told The Independent that she was only speaking candidly, and did not use binary words to describe her identity, like the word bisexual, but added that she was "lucky to have a family where you can be whatever you want to be" while other people do not have that support system and cannot love other people "in the way they wanna love [and] be who they wanna be".

+Thompson has the word "yes" tattooed on one of her arms, and the word "no" tattooed on her other arm.